15

 I didn’t want to cross that line.

-Just enough to let her know she was safe.
+So I kept my arms where they were, just enough to steady her, just enough to let her know she was safe.

 “Are you okay?”
 I asked, quietly, because anything louder might've broken whatever strange bubble we were caught inside.